 Pathway 1, direct conversion of H2 and CO2 to methanol: The methanol production is based on H2 and CO2 as feedstocks.
-The feed stream does therefore not include CO, which is a difference compared with the other pathways.
+The feed stream does therefore not include CO, which is a difference compared with the Page 236 | 382 - Technology Data for Renewable Fuels other pathways.
 This pathway is used at George Olah Renewable Methanol Plant in Iceland operated by Carbon Recycling International (CRI) [2].